Dr. Marc A. Smith

 Exhibits, Performances, Demonstrations, and Other Creative Activities

-Whitney Museum exhibition: 2003: http://alumni.media.mit.edu/~fviegas/whitney/index.htm
+Whitney Museum exhibit, 2003: http://alumni.media.mit.edu/~fviegas/whitney/index.htm

-Places and Space exhibit: 2006, http://www.scimaps.org/maps/map/treemap_view_of_2004_57/
+Places and Space exhibit, 2006: http://www.scimaps.org/maps/map/treemap_view_of_2004_57/

 Books